 The designer may calculate the size and allow a 'safety factor' so that the weld specified on the fabrication drawing is larger than is required by design considerations.

-In the UK the weld size is frequently specified by referring to the leg length 'z' in ISO 2553 where the number gives the weld size in millimetres as shown in Fig.5.
+In the UK the weld size is frequently specified by referring to the leg length 'z' in EN ISO 2553 where the number gives the weld size in millimetres as shown in Fig.5.

 Fig 5.
 Weld size specification (UK)

 In Europe, it is more common to find the design throat thickness, 'a' specified ( Fig.6).

 Fig 6.
 Weld size specification (Europe)